dhui808/openshift/DO288-apps/README.md

 ## Designing Containerized Applications for OpenShift (Chapter 2)
 ###     Building Container Images with Advanced Dockerfile Instructions
+	Use the --format docker option in order to enable support for the ONBUILD instruction in Dockerfile

 	To allow containers to run as the root user: oc create serviceaccount myserviceaccount
 		oc explain deploymentconfig.spec.template.spec